Elevator Accident: Construction Worker Dead after Falling Down Elevator Shaft

-A worker who fell 24 stories down an open elevator shaft on Tuesday afternoon has died from his injuries.
+Our NYC elevator accident law firm has learned of a recent incident where a worker who fell 24 stories down an open elevator shaft on Tuesday afternoon has died from his injuries.

 The victim was 25-year-old Christian Ginesi.
 Ginesi was tasked with installing an elevator door frame on an incomplete elevator mechanism at the construction site.
-Workers described the elevator as “an empty hole” with very little work having been done to it at this stage of the construction projecte.
+Workers described the elevator as “an empty hole” with very little work having been done to it at this stage of the construction project.

 The victim and another worker were ascending to the installation site when the lift car stalled, stranding them approximately 5 feet above the landing of the 24th floor.